 - Next, tap the aA button in Safari's address bar, then select Request Desktop Website from the popup menu.

-- Tap the play button to start the chosen video, while ignoring or dismissing any popups encouraging you to open the YouTube mobile app.
+- Tap the play button or tap the video to begin playback, while ignoring or dismissing any popups encouraging you to open the YouTube mobile app.
 (You will need to watch or skip a few ads before video playback begins.)

 After following the above steps, the audio from YouTube will continue to play on your locked iPhone for as long as the video lasts, leaving you free to pocket your device and listen on headphones.